javieku/functional-programming-principles-coursera/README.md

 # Functional Programming Principles in Scala

-Functional programming course using scala taught the creator of the language Martin Odersky. (École Polytechnique Fédérale de Lausanne)
+Functional programming course using scala taught by the creator of the language Martin Odersky. (École Polytechnique Fédérale de Lausanne)

 Main outcomes:
  - understand the principles of functional programming,